 Of course, inspiration is one thing, but it’s no good if you don’t do anything with it.
 Once you know which art interests you, it’s important you take steps towards achieving it.
 Signing up for a course is a fantastic way to kick start your new love.
 You can’t put it off anymore when you’ve already paid for a course.
 This can also be a fantastic way to meet other people who share your passion.
 Having friends with the same interest as yourself can be another help with inspiration.
 So, sign up for that photography course, or those pottery classes.
 Don’t put it off anymore!
 I’ve recently signed up for an online forensic science course because it interests me, and why the hell not?
 I’ve got a review of that coming soon.

 Attend Local Events

 Depending on where you live, it’s always worth attending local events.
 Whether you go to a music concert or a poetry reading, you’re sure to learn something.
 Even if there are no events for your particular art, attend events anyway.
 Creativity feeds creativity, even if they’re different types!
 Do a little research and see which events are close to you.
 Then, get yourself booked up and enjoy the evening.
-I went to see The Pretty Reckless the other night in Camden, which inspired me so much to get working on my own music.
+I went to see The Pretty Reckless in Camden recently, which inspired me so much to get working on my own music.

 Do The Thing